aubreypwd/Export-Note-to-HTML.workflow/README.md

 Download the `.workflow` file (from Releases) to `~/Library/Services/Export Note to HTML.workflow` and find it in the Notes &gt; Services menu.

+Use [aubreypwd/php-apple-notes-html](https://github.com/aubreypwd/php-apple-notes-html) to serve them on a PHP webserver.

 ## Known Issues

 - PDF documents to not show when exporting